 Residential customers often find themselves in need of a storage unit after any number of life-changing events, such as:

 - Personal Loss

 With many storage options available at affordable rates, Store Space makes sense for homeowners and renters.

-Business customers have multiple needs when it comes to storage; these can vary from records and documents to inventory and warehousing, all of which can be accommodated by your local Store Space.
+Business customers have multiple needs when it comes to storage; these can vary from records and documents to inventory and warehousing all of which can be accommodated by storage units.

 Relocation is one of the main reasons homeowners and renters choose self-storage.
 We have storage units that are perfect for a few boxes all the way up to units that can easily store the contents of a 4-bedroom home or more!

 Whether you’re moving from apartment to apartment, purchasing into your first home, or relocating cross-country, a self-storage facility can fill the gap between purchase and move-in.
 It also comes in handy when you’re downsizing and have more possessions than will fit in your new digs.

 When getting ready to sell your house, some real estate agents will want to stage your home by using upscale furnishings.
 If that’s the case, your day-to-day furniture should be put into storage rather than crammed into the garage or basement.

 Similarly, real estate agents and staging companies often use storage facilities to keep their selection of furniture safe and out of the way.

 If you’re renting or subletting your home or apartment, you might not want to have tenants destroying your furniture.
 In that case, finding affordable self-storage makes sense.